shabin5785/Golang_notes/README.md

 - now if an inner scope changes the value, its refelcted in outer scope, as the variable is held by outer scope.

 - with closure, we can return a function from another function.
 Now when we invoke the inner function, it can cahnge variables decalred in original function as the returned function has access to variables through closure.

+-Blank Identifier : we can tell compiler that we are not using a variable.
+Thats a blank identifier. use an _ for this
+- const : used to declare constants.iota identifier is used in const declarations to simplify definitions of incrementing numbers.
+Because it can be used in expressions, it provides a generality beyond that of simple enumerations. iota starts incrementing from 0 and upwards until its redeclared in another constant const ( a = iota // 0 b = iota // 1 c = iota // 2
+)

+There are many ways to do this..